Activities of NENCPPH

 Rabies CME Course

-In order to provide rabies education relevant to NC, the NENCPPH is partnering with Albemarle Regional Health Services, AHEC, and experts in the State to develop a web-based course providing CME credit.
-The Course is intended for physicians, nurses, veterinarians, and other medical providers and will cover rabies control and treatment in NC.
+In order to provide rabies education relevant to North Carolina, the NENCPPH partnered with Albemarle Regional Health Services, AHEC, and experts in the State to develop a web-based rabies course providing CME credit.
+The Course is intended for physicians, nurses, veterinarians, and other medical providers and covered human rabies risk assessment and post exposure management.
+The course was made available in the spring of 2017.
+The course was provided free of charge to the first 38 registrants.

 Vaccine-Preventable Disease Initiatives